-Have you ever read an article about a scientific breakthrough and wondered how accurate the reporting is?
+Have you ever seen a news piece about a scientific breakthrough and wondered how accurate the reporting is?
 Or wondered about the research behind the headlines?
-This is the beginnings of critical appraisal: thinking critically about what you see and hear, and asking questions to determine whether how much of a 'breakthrough' something really is.
+This is the beginning of critical appraisal: thinking critically about what you see and hear, and asking questions to determine how much of a 'breakthrough' something really is.

 Critical appraisal forms part of the process of evidence-based practice.

 “Evidence-based practice across the health professions” outlines the fives steps of this process.
 Critical appraisal is step three:

 Critical appraisal is the examination of evidence to determine applicability to clinical practice.
 It considers (1):

 If practitioners hope to ‘stand on the shoulders of giants’, practicing in a manner that is responsive to the discoveries of the research community, then it makes sense for the responsible, critically thinking practitioner to consider the reliability, influence, and relevance of the evidence presented to them.

 While critical thinking is valuable, it is also important to avoid treading too much into cynicism; in the words of Hoffman et al. (1):

 … keep in mind that no research is perfect and that it is important not to be overly critical of research articles.
 An article just needs to be good enough to assist you to make a clinical decision.

 Evidence-based practice is intended to be practical.
 To enable this, critical appraisal checklists have been developed to guide practitioners through the process in an efficient yet comprehensive manner.